Dynasty-Daddy/stream-tools/README.md

-# 🎮 OBS Player Overlay Updater
+# Dynasty Daddy Stream Suite

 A simple Python tool that connects to OBS using WebSocket and dynamically updates: